MSRConnections/Azure-training-course/Content/HDInsight/HDInsight Spark/HDInsight Spark HOL.md

     _Uploading files to the "HdiNotebooks" folder_

 1. Click the button with the folder icon to the right of the **Files** box.
-Navigate to this lab's "resources" directory ([resources](https://github.com/MSRConnections/Azure-training-course/tree/master/Content/HDInsight/HDInsight%20Spark/resources)) and copy and select the three **.ipynb** files in that directory.
+Navigate to the directory containing the resources that accompany this lab and select the three **.ipynb** files in that directory.
 Then click the **Upload** button.
-If you haven't already, it may be better to first download all the resources for the labs by downloading the zip file from [github](https://github.com/MSRConnections/Azure-training-course).
-This lab is under the Content\HDInsight\HDInsight Spark folder.

     ![Uploading Jupyter notebooks](Images/upload-notebooks-2.png)